 I'm a Handyman in Alaska do I need a Construction's License?

 As of Jan.
 1, 2015, a professional "General Contractor-Handyman" license is required.
 Suppose someone is doing business under this license.
-In that case, the project's total must not exceed $10,000, and they must carry public liability and property damage insurance as required by AS 08.18.101. .
+In that case, the project's total must not exceed $10,000, and they must carry public liability and property damage insurance.
 Any work that requires a specialty license such as structural, plumbing, heating, sheet metal, electrical, or has a value over $10,000 also requires a business license, liability insurance, and a bond of $10,000.
 If you don't have a license and act as a contractor in Alaska, you're guilty of a class B misdemeanor.
 If you end up working on a project without a license, you could get sued by both the client and the state.
 Depending on the license you are obtaining, you may need an additional license.
 With Contractor Campus, we offer the studying materials to help you pass the exams and the online courses that help you navigate within the books.
 For more information on a specialty license visit the Alaska Contractor Licenses.

 How to Obtain a License in Alaska